MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 - `from`: An object containing details about the source token.
 It should include:

-  - `token_address`: The address of the source token.
+  - `tokenAddress`: The address of the source token.
-  - `amount`: The amount on wei in hexadecimal format of the source token to be swapped.
+  - `value`: The amount of wei in hexadecimal format of the source token to be swapped.

 - `to`: An object containing details about the destination token.
 It should include:

-  - `token_address`: The address of the destination token.
+  - `tokenAddress`: The address of the destination token.

-- `user_address`: An string containing the address connected to the dapp.
+- `userAddress`: Account address connected to the dapp.

-- `referral_code`: (Optional) Future implementation will allow adding a refferal code to drive adoption of the JSON RPC method across the builders community.
+- `referralCode`: (Optional) Future implementation will allow adding a refferal code to drive adoption of the JSON RPC method across the builders community.

-- `send_to`: (Optional) Allows integration with Swap's `send to` feature.
+- `sendTo`: (Optional) Allows integration with Swap's `send to` feature.

 MetaMask will interpret the method call and perform the necessary validations and operations to initiate the token swap.